-Today I was talking to a fellow father, and we began discussing investments.
 I don’t like dishing out advice in regard to “what,” but I don’t mind sharing the “how’s.”
 Here are a few thoughts about investing in the market.
-(I will not go into depth for any specific market, like stocks or cryptocurrencies, etc.)
+(I will not go into depth, neither stocks nor cryptocurrencies, etc.)

 A lot of people are worried about where we currently are and what is going to happen.
-The U.S. money printer is printing and printing, Corona took a toll on many economies, and lots of other factors, but people have been taking their cash and stashing it into the markets, especially stocks.
+The U.S. money printer is printing and printing, Corona took a toll on many economies over the past two years, and a variety of other factors, however over the past year people have been taking their cash and stashing it into the markets, especially stocks.
 Now when it comes to collapses, the only thing I can say is to stay cool and not gamble.
-People have predicting societal and economic collapses since the Stone Age.
+People have predicted societal and economic collapses since the Stone Age.
 Whether it was Ragnarok, the Mayans and 2012, or Armageddon.
 The thing about this is that it has not happened, and should it happen, your stocks and investments will not matter anyhow.
-Personally, the markets need to tank soon, healthy corrections are needed, and I believe we are looking at one large wave coming down soon.
+The markets tank, healthy corrections are needed, and I believe we are looking at one large wave coming down soon.
 Am I timing the market based on reading the Buffett indicator, the S&P, etc?

-It’s a long game.
-Not a get quick rich scheme.
+To me, it’s a long game.
+Not a get-quick-rich scheme.
 If your portfolio is dropping by 10, 15, 20, 30, or even 50%, and you are not comfortable with that, then you may not be fully ready to be investing in the markets.

 In other words;